tomphttp/specifications/BareServerErrors.md

 ## Error Codes

 Error codes prefixed with `IMPL_` are not part of this specification.
-They are up to the implementer to decide what the code represents.
+The implementer decides what the code represents.

 - `UNKNOWN` {500}: The Bare Server could not identify the cause of the issue.
 This error is a fallback.
 - `MISSING_BARE_HEADER` {400}: The request did not include a required bare header such as X-Bare-Host. `error.id` will contain the expected header.